prescottprue/generator-react-firebase/README.md

 1. Why node `8` instead of a newer version?
   [Cloud Functions runtime was still on `8`](https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime), which is why that is what is used for the suggested build version as well as the version used when building within CI.

+1. How do I deploy my application?
+  The README of your generated project specifies deployment instructions based on your choices while generating.
+For an example, checkout any of the `README.md` files at the root of projects in [the examples folder](/examples/react-firebase-redux/) including [this one](/examples/react-firebase-redux/README.md).

 1. Why `enhancers` over `containers`? - For many reasons, here are just a few:
     * separates concerns to have action/business logic move to enhancers (easier for future modularization + optimization)